Helpful prior learning:

 (Credit: RDNE Stock project, Pexels license)

 Education: In some countries, students take out large loans to pay for university.
 These loans are often securitised, bundled into financial products sold to investors who profit from repayments.
 Education becomes a private investment.
-Students carry the risk of debt, hoping future earnings will cover repayments to the debt holder-investors This brings stress and uncertainty.
+Students carry the risk of debt, hoping future earnings will cover repayments to the debt-holder-investors This brings stress and uncertainty.

 Financialisation makes everyday life more expensive, uncertain, and unequal.
-It often weakens public systems and shifts responsibility onto individuals.
+It often weakens public systems and shifts responsibility and risk onto individuals.
 People are expected to manage risks alone by budgeting, borrowing, buying insurance, and investing for the future.
 This turns everyone into self-reliant, and often rent-seeking and speculating financial actors.
 Individuals have to take on too much risk and have to rely on extracting value from others for their own financial security.
-That’s why it’s important for financial literacy to include understanding of how financial systems work, so individuals can try to avoid getting trapped in extractive systems (Subtopic 6.4 - coming soon!).
+That’s why it’s important for financial literacy to include understanding of how financial systems work, so individuals can try to avoid getting trapped in worsening extractive financial systems (Subtopic 6.4 - coming soon!).

 The financialisation of our economies means that short-term, profit-maximising logic seeps into ever more areas of our lives.
 It shapes not only decisions in markets, but also policies, household choices, and even commons governance.
 It changes where money flows and what it supports.
-Instead of funding public services or climate solutions, finance often chases fast returns.
+Instead of funding public services or climate solutions, finance often chases fast profits.
 This benefits those who already own assets, while others face rising costs and fewer opportunities.

 Financialisation also shifts how people think.
 When public systems shrink, individuals are told to manage risks alone.
 This creates stress, inequality, and isolation.
 Services that once focused on shared wellbeing are judged by their profits instead.